brpandey/leetcode-notes/sys-design/hacking/28_messaging_persistent_storage.md

 * **Session Service**: maintains the mapping of the client/device id to the web server.
-The connection between the web server and device is implemented by protocols such as WebSocket or long-polling connection objects.
+The connection between the web server and device is implemented by protocols such as *WebSocket* or *long-polling* connection objects.
 This connection does not persist indefinitely but may be destroyed when the user logs out or if there is no activity.
-The instantiation of this connection is often called a session, which is a two-way communication link between a device and server that allows message exchange in the TCP/IP layer.
+The instantiation of this connection is often called a *session*, which is a two-way communication link between a device and server that allows message exchange in the TCP/IP layer.

-  A sticky session is when the load balancer routes requests of a client back to the same server used for the first request of that client.
-Although web servers are typically stateless, sessions are stateful since both device and server maintain information about the connection over multiple requests.
+  A *sticky session* is when the load balancer routes requests of a client back to the same server used for the first request of that client.
+Although web servers are typically stateless, sessions are *stateful* since both device and server maintain information about the connection over multiple requests.
 When there is a high amount of bi-directional traffic, such as in a chat application, it may be useful to break the stateless design of web servers by using sessions.